parichay-india/smart-zinc-coating-twin/README.md

-# Smart Zinc Coating — Physics-Backed Digital Twin (HDGL · CRM-III)
+# Smart Zinc Coating — Physics-Backed Digital Twin

 A game-like, 3-D Streamlit digital twin of the **air-knife coating section** of a continuous hot-dip galvanizing line.
 It runs the **PG-HGBT** soft sensor — a *physics-guided* model that